matfish2/vue-formular/README.md

 By default the form is sent through as a normal synchronous request.
 Other options are (add as props to `vf-form`):

-`ajax` - Send async request. requires `vue-resource` `client` - Form is not sent to the server.
+* `ajax` - Send async request. requires `vue-resource`
+* `client` - Form is not sent to the server.
 To fetch the data listen for the `vue-formular.sent` event.

 ## Fields

-Fields can be used in a form as DIRECT children of the form, or independently (see the `change` event).
+Fields can be used in a form as direct vue children of the form, or independently (see the `change` event).
 All fields accept the following properties:

 * `label` `string` `optional`